-- A) Main POWER switch to turn the unit on (For brushless units the power switch is located on the rear). - B) CYCLE START begins a step, stops a continued operation, inserts a step, or turns the servo on. - C) EMERGENCY STOP turns off the servo when on and aborts the step in progress. - D) JOG causes the servo to move in either the forward or backward direction at a rate defined by the last numeric key pressed. - E) Load meter LED.
+- A) Main POWER switch to turn the unit on (back panel). - B) CYCLE START begins a step, stops a continued operation, inserts a step, or turns the servo on. - C) EMERGENCY STOP turns off the servo when on and aborts the step in progress. - D) JOG causes the servo to move in either the forward or backward direction at a rate defined by the last numeric key pressed. - E) Load meter LED.
 If LEDs are illuminated continuously during a low feed rate or when stationary, the following conditions apply: